Garmin inReach Messenger Plus and the companion Messenger App are essential sport touring gear. Image © American Sport Touring.

 Essential Gear for Motorcycle Sport Touring

 The Garmin inReach Messenger Plus is, first and foremost, a safety device.
 For motorcyclists who venture beyond reliable cell coverage, it provides a critical lifeline in emergencies, ensuring that help is always within reach.
-The ability to send an SOS, exchange messages with emergency responders, and keep friends and family informed on your location make this device an essential companion for sport touring riders.
+The ability to send an SOS, exchange messages with emergency responders, and keep friends and family informed of your location make this device an essential companion for sport touring riders.

 inReach Messenger Plus is available for $499.99 on the Garmin website.
 Consumer subscription plans begin at $14.99 per month after a one-time activation fee of $39.99.

-Read more about the technology in Satellite Locator Beacons Explained and discover a low cost option in the article Affordable GPS Tracker for Motorcyclists.
+Read more about the technology in Satellite Locator Beacons Explained and discover a low-cost option in the article Affordable GPS Tracker for Motorcyclists.

 by John DeVitis, Editor and Publisher